 Agne Jagelaite BSc (Hons)

 Agne studied Architecture at ‘Vilnuis Gabija Technical University’ and ‘Strathclyde Architecture School’.
 Following completion of her 3rd year of Architecture, Agne joined Groves-Raines Architects as a Part 1 Architectural Assistant for a year.
-She graduated from ‘Strathclyde Architecture School’ with a First Class honours and joined Ann Nisbet Studio in summer 2020, she continues to work part time in the studio, while undertaking her Masters in Architecture.
+She graduated from ‘Strathclyde Architecture School’ with a Masters with Distinction.
+She joined Ann Nisbet Studio in summer 2020 and is currently working towards her Part Three Professional Practice Examinations.

 During Agne’s studies, she developed an interest in the interrelation of architecture and society, as well as sustainability, conservation and rural architecture.

 We work with a series of collaborators on a project by project basis.